-Each year, Catholic Education Diocese of Wollongong (CEDoW) invites Catholic primary schools from across the Diocese to submit artworks from Year 5 and 6 students to enter the Christmas Story Art Competition.
-Approximately fifty entries that are deemed to best meet the criteria will be chosen for exhibition at the Wollongong City Art Gallery.
-The exhibition is commonly open to the public in the last weeks of Term 3 and over the October school holiday period each year.
+Each year, Catholic Education Diocese of Wollongong (CEDoW) invites Catholic primary schools from across the diocese to submit artworks from Year 5 and 6 students to enter the Christmas Story Art Exhibition and Competition.
+Approximately 50 entries that are deemed to best meet the criteria will be chosen for exhibition at the Wollongong City Art Gallery.
+The exhibition is open to the public in the month of October each year.
 Major awards are given at the opening of the exhibition, and approximately 12 finalists are selected for entry into the Sydney Archdiocese Christmas Story Art Competition and Exhibition.

 Year 6 Mass with Bishop Brian

 Each year, Year 6 students from across the Diocese of Wollongong gather together to celebrate in an uplifting Mass with the Bishop of Wollongong.
 This occasion is an opportunity for students to encounter Christ through the Eucharist, through their fellow students gathered together, and through the presence of Bishop Brian Mascord.
 The Year 6 Mass also aims to help students understand their place in the diocese, being part of the broader Church community and how they might embrace their Catholic faith as they take their next steps into secondary school.

 The Religious Education curriculum aims to assist students to reflect upon, make sense of, celebrate and live more deeply the mystery of Christ.
 It encourages students to enter into an intimate relationship with Jesus Christ while challenging them to live out the Gospel values in their everyday lives.
 Students are invited to examine the Scriptures, participate in personal and communal prayer and become authentic witnesses to the Catholic Social Teachings of the Church.

 The secondary Religious Education curriculum provides opportunities for young people to develop holistically based upon the teachings of Jesus Christ so that they may become a religious voice in the world and have the potential to “live life to the full”.

 Year 8 Religious Literacy Assessment